jks-prv/Beagle_SDR_GPS/verilog/README.Vivado.2017.4.txt

 10) The new .bit file will be in verilog/KiwiSDR/KiwiSDR.runs/impl_1/KiwiSDR.bit Copy this to the Beagle_SDR_GPS/ directory where you build the Kiwi server code.

-11) You must actually build two FPGA images with different configurations.
-This is to accomodate the 4-channel and 8-channel configuration modes (see admin page, "mode" tab).
-To do this in the file kiwi.config set the value of CFG_SDR_RX4_WF4 to "1" and CFG_SDR_RX8_WF2 to "0".
-Then build the Kiwi code.
-This will generate a proper verilog/kiwi.gen.vh Verilog include file.
-Copy this file to your Vivado build machine and build the FPGA image file KiwiSDR.bit Copy this file back to your development machine and rename it KiwiSDR.rx4wf4.bit Repeat the entire process with CFG_SDR_RX4_WF4 set to "0" and CFG_SDR_RX8_WF2 set to "1".
-Name this FPGA image KiwiSDR.rx8wf2.bit See the Makefile for details about how these .bit files are installed in the correct place when the "make install" command is used.
+But see the next step for the correct .bit filename to create.

+11) You must actually build four FPGA images with different configurations.
+This is to accomodate the 3, 4, 8 and 14-channel (BBAI only) configuration modes (see admin page, "mode" tab).

+In the file Beagle_SDR_GPS/kiwi.config uncomment the value of RX_CFG for the configuration you want to build.
+Then run a "make" which will build the Kiwi server code, but also create the generated Verilog include files verilog/kiwi.cfg.vh, verilog/kiwi.gen.vh and verilog/other.gen.vh Copy the files over the files to the source directory of your Vivado build machine as before.

+Then build the Kiwi Verilog code in Vivado as described previously.
+Copy the resulting KiwiSDR.bit file back to your development machine and rename it to a filename of the form KiwiSDR.rxA.wfB.bit where A = the number of rx channels in the configuration and B = the number of waterfall channels.

+That is, the files:
+    KiwiSDR.rx4.wf4.bit
+    KiwiSDR.rx8.wf2.bit
+    KiwiSDR.rx3.wf3.bit
+    KiwiSDR.rx14.wf0.bit

+The make file in Beagle_SDR_GPS/verilog/Makefile shows an example of this process.

+It also shows how to use the Vivado tcl script "make_proj.tcl" to run Vivado in batch mode to create all four .bit files without manually using the Vivado user interface.

 12) Notes:
 The files named *.v.OFF are Verilog files not used in the current configuration.
 By naming them